 - Focus on what you can do for the employer, not on what the employer can do for you.

 - Look, act and speak like a prepared, thoughtful, pleasant person.

-- Be confident, but not arrogant.
+- Be careful not to appear arrogant.
 Don't assume you have the job in the bag just because you were offered an interview or because people are nice to you.